Amalfi - Capri

 Ferries to Gulf of Napoli

-The Amalfi Capri ferry typically departs from Amalfi at around 08:54.
+The first Amalfi Capri ferry typically departs from Amalfi at around 08:25.
+The last ferry usually departs at 17:55.

-Amalfi Capri Ferry sail durations on this ferry route can take around 1h 13m.
-The fastest sailings are approximately 50m.
-Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.
+The Amalfi Capri ferry trip can take around 1 hour.
+The fastest sailings are approximately 35 minutes.
+Sailing times can vary between ferry operators and can be impacted by weather conditions.

 The distance between Amalfi to Capri is approximately 25.6 miles (41.2km) or 22.2 nautical miles.